-The draft permit authorizes a discharge of treated domestic wastewater at an Interim I volume not to exceed a daily average flow of 0.125 MGD, an Interim II volume not to exceed a daily average flow of 0.25 MGD, and a Final volume not to exceed a daily average flow of 0.499 MGD.
+The draft permit authorizes a discharge of treated domestic wastewater at a volume not to exceed a daily average flow of 0.1 MGD.

-The effluent limitations in all three phases (Interim I, Interim II, and the Final phases) of the draft permit, based on a 30-day average, are 10 mg/l five-day carbonaceous biochemical oxygen demand, 15 mg/l total suspended solids, 3 mg/l ammonia-nitrogen, 0.5 mg/l total phosphorus (TP), 126 colony forming units or most probable number of Escherichia coli per 100 ml, and 4.0 mg/l minimum dissolved oxygen.
-The effluent shall contain a total chlorine residual of at least 1.0 mg/l and shall not exceed a total chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes based on peak flow.
+The effluent limitations in the draft permit, based on a 30-day average, are 10 mg/l five-day carbonaceous biochemical oxygen demand (CBOD $5$ ), 15 mg/l total suspended solids (TSS), 3 mg/l ammonia-nitrogen (NH $3$ -N), 126 CFU or MPN of E. coli, and 4.0 mg/l minimum dissolved oxygen.
+The effluent shall contain a total chlorine residual of at least 1.0 mg/l, and shall not exceed a total chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes (based on peak flow).